 Crowdsourcing Security Knowledge

-Given the current skills shortage in all fields of security, it is essential that we maximize resources and opportunities for talent looking for interesting and profitable engagements, and companies looking for talent.
+Given the current skills shortage in all fields of security, it is essential that we maximise resources and opportunities for talent looking for interesting and profitable engagements, and for companies looking for talent.

 There is a huge amount of security talent that is not available for hire, yet there are companies who are desperate for security talent, even if only on a part-time basis.